Sesame Tofu Sauce

 - 2 Tablespoons sesame seeds

-- Prepare and bake the tofu according to the recipe above.
+- Cut up two cups of chicken-substitute patties (around 4-5 medium-sized patties) or prepare one recipe of Oven-Baked Tofu (See recipe) according to the recipe above.
 While the tofu is baking, prepare the sauce.

-- In a small bowl, combine the liquid aminos, maple syrup, lemon juice, and pineapple juice and set aside.
+- In a small bowl, combine the liquid aminos, maple syrup, lemon juice, pineapple juice, and 1/4 cup water, and set aside.
+If using ground ginger or cardamom, add it here as well.
 In a smaller bowl, combine water and cornstarch and stir with a fork until dissolved, and set aside.

 - Heat the sesame oil in a large sauté pan.
-While heating, add the garlic and ginger (or ground cardamom) and stir around for almost a minute.
-Once you smell the aromas of the garlic and ginger, add the liquid aminos mixture.
+While heating, add the garlic and ginger and stir around for almost a minute.
+Add the liquid aminos mixture.
 You may taste at this point to see if you would like to adjust the sweet.
-Generally, I may or may not need more maple syrup.
+Add more sweet to suit your taste, if necessary.

 - Once the taste is to your liking, make sure the heat is on low.
 Loosen the cornstarch slurry in the smaller bowl with the fork again, and add it to the pan, mixing as to not let any lumps form.

-- At this point, the mixture is ready for the baked tofu.
+- At this point, the mixture is ready for the chicken substitute cubes or baked tofu.

 - Once tofu is in the pan, add sesame seeds to it.